Watson-Explorer/wex-wdc-integration-samples/proxy/proxy-readme.md

 $> rake -f warble.rake
 ```

 There could be minor variations in the JRuby file names from one version to another.
 If you run into problems running the rake task you may need to update the script based on the version of JRuby you are running.
 When we moved from 1.7.13 to 1.7.18 the file names were pretty obvious and the changes trivial.
-Pull requests are welcome.